Upper and Lower Bounds for Fully Retroactive Graph Problems: Fully Retroactive Data Structures

 \section{Fully Retroactive Data Structures}

-In this section we present fully retroactive data structures for maintaining the maximum degree, connectivity and MSF.
+In this section we present fully RDS for maintaining the maximum degree, connectivity and MSF.
 Recall that for maintaining the maximum degree and MSF, edges are weighted.
-Combined with the hardness results that we will show in the next section, the data structures we propose in this section achieve almost optimal (up to a polylogarithmic factor) time per operation.
-We first introduce a general framework for the fully retroactive data structures.
+Combined with the hardness results, the data structures we propose in this section achieve almost optimal (up to a polylogarithmic factor) time per operation.
+We first introduce a general framework for the fully RDS.